 Table Of Contents

-Non-Technical Skills to Assess in a Node.js Developer
+Key Soft Skills to Look for in a Node.js Developer

 Clear Communication and Active Listening

 Firstly, clear communication and active listening skills are crucial for developers who frequently collaborate in teams and engage with managers, stakeholders, users, and peers.
 Assess a candidate’s communication abilities through various channels such as face-to-face interviews, video conferencing, email exchanges, or phone calls, paying close attention to their ability to articulate ideas, ask clarifying questions, and respond positively to feedback.